agraef/pd-lua/tutorial/pd-lua-intro.md

 Using lua version 5.3
 ~~~

 This will also tell you the Lua version that Pd-Lua is using, so that you can install a matching version of the stand-alone Lua interpreter if needed.
-If you do *not* see that message, then most likely Pd-Lua refused to load because the corresponding Lua library is missing for some reason.
-In that case you'll have to manually install the right Lua version to make Pd-Lua work.
 Lua should be readily available from your package repositories on Linux, and for Mac and Windows you can find binaries on the Lua website.
 In the following we generally assume that you're using Lua 5.3 or later.

+If all is not well and you do *not* see that message, then most likely Pd-Lua refused to load because the Lua library is missing.
+This shouldn't happen if you installed Pd-Lua from a binary package, but if it does then you'll have to manually install the right version of the Lua library to make Pd-Lua work (5.1 for the Deken package, 5.2 for the Debian package, and 5.3 for Purr Data).
+Make sure that you install the package with the Lua *library* in it; on Debian, Ubuntu and their derivatives this will be something like liblua5.3-0.

 ## A basic example